Origins of Hinduism

 - Right Effort: is the prerequisite for the other principles of the path as one needs the will to act or else nothing will be achieved.

-- Right Concentration: the ability to focus on right thoughts and actions through meditation.
+- Right Concentration: the ability to focus on the right thoughts and actions through meditation.

 Theravada translates to “the School of the Elders” since it is believed by some to be closer to the Buddha’s original teachings.
 According to Theravada Buddhists, each person is responsible for their own enlightenment.
 There are teachers and models, and the Buddha is exemplary, but, everyone must ultimately reach enlightenment by their own volition.
 Today, Theravada Buddhism is practiced in much of mainland Southeast Asia and Sri Lanka.